Est. 1980 Intermediate

 1977

-U.S. Department of Defense initiates competition for a common language
+U.S. Department of Defense initiates language design competition after HOLWG (formed 1975) determined no existing language met requirements

 1980

-Ada language design selected from four finalists, named after Ada Lovelace
+Ada language design (selected 1979 from four finalists) approved as MIL-STD-1815, named after Ada Lovelace

 1983